-- Ensure that your counsel (or, where appropriate, you) have prepared the necessary closing documentation and have it in hand at the mediation (or prepare it in draft and have it ready to be finalized by your counsel's assistant or emailed or faxed to the mediation venue).
-This would obviously include full and final releases, releases and settlement disclosure notices (in the case of first party statutory accident benefit claims), consents to dismissal, minutes of settlement and the like. - If a structured settlement is likely to be considered, ensure that your defence counsel is aware of your company's structured settlement protocols.
+- Prepare the necessary closing documentation and have it in hand at the mediation (or prepare it in draft and have it ready to be finalized by your assistant or emailed or faxed to the mediation venue).
+This would obviously include full and final releases, releases and settlement disclosure notices (in the case of first party statutory accident benefit claims), consents to dismissal, minutes of settlement and the like. - If a structured settlement is likely to be considered, ensure that you are aware of the insurance company's structured settlement protocols.
 For example, are there a limited number of structure brokers available to be used in the case?
 Is the structure to be owned by the casualty insurer or is it to be assigned?
 Who will bear the cost of the assignment?
 Is there a restricted list of life insurers acceptable to the casualty insurer?
 Is it appropriate and advisable to have a structured settlement broker at the mediation? - If a structured settlement is likely to be considered, provide the structured settlement broker with the appropriate medical reports and records so that they can secure an impairment rating.
 This can improve the return the plaintiff will see on their structure or, put another way, will minimize the principal cost to fund a structure that will address recurring claims or losses in the future. - Timing and quantum of offers An insurance company representative at mediation is a professional (as compared to the plaintiff who is very much in the hands of their counsel).
-As a claims professional, you will have a good understanding of the value of the claim which you are facing and should be prepared to negotiate.
-Subject to tactical considerations, there is no good excuse for a lengthy delay in responding to the first demand.
-These figures should have been discussed at a pre-mediation conference with your counsel.
-Thereafter, the speed with which you respond to offers from the plaintiff or claimant is subject to the "Goldilocks" principle the wait should be not too long, not too short but just right.
+As a claims professional, they will have a good understanding of the value of the claim which you are facing and should be prepared to negotiate.
+Subject to tactical considerations, there is no good excuse for a lengthy delay in responding to the first demand of the plaintiff.
+These figures should have been discussed at a premediation conference with your insurance client.
+Thereafter, the speed with which you respond to offers from the plaintiff or claimant is subject to the "Goldilocks" principle - the wait should be not too long, not too short but just right.